ACl365/england-environmental-justice-analysis/README.md

 ```
 UK_ENV/
-├── data/                      # Contains the datasets used in the analysis
+├── docs/                      # Supplementary documentation files
-├── notebooks/                 # Jupyter notebooks for exploratory analysis
+├── notebooks/                 # Jupyter notebooks for exploratory analysis and experimentation
-├── scripts/                   # Standalone scripts for data processing and analysis
-├── src/                       # Source code for the analysis modules
+├── src/                       # Main source code for analysis modules and scripts
-├── outputs/                   # Output files, including figures and tables
+├── .gitignore                 # Specifies intentionally untracked files that Git should ignore
+├── LICENSE                    # Project licence information
-├── README.md                  # This file
+├── README.md                  # This file: Overview, setup, usage instructions
-├── requirements.txt           # List of Python dependencies
+├── requirements.txt           # List of Python dependencies for reproducibility
-├── project_summary.md         # Comprehensive project summary
-└── ...
+└── outputs/                   # (Git-ignored) Directory for generated outputs (figures, tables, etc.)
 ```

 ## Data

-The project uses the following datasets:
+This project relies on external datasets that are **not included** in this repository due to size and potential licensing restrictions.
+The primary datasets required are:

 *   **Unified Air Quality and Deprivation Dataset**: Contains air quality metrics, Index of Multiple Deprivation (IMD) scores, and an environmental justice index at the Lower Super Output Area (LSOA) level.
 *   **Health Indicators Dataset**: Contains respiratory health indicators at the Local Authority District (LAD) level derived from NHS Outcomes Framework Indicators.

-The data is located in the `data/` directory.
+Users need to acquire these datasets independently.
+Placeholder instructions or links for obtaining the data should be added here if available.
+For example:
+*   *[Link to Data Source 1 or Download Instructions]*
+*   *[Link to Data Source 2 or Download Instructions]*

+Once obtained, it's recommended to place the data in a local `data/` directory (which is ignored by Git via `.gitignore`) for the scripts to access it (adjust script paths if necessary).

 ## Contributing